 This category is weighted at 10% on the CLDF.
-Employee received zero (0) points in this area.
-Per Title 5, DCMR §1503.2, this category and Employee's performance "significant relevant contributions, accomplishments, or performance (emphasis added).
-Employee has failed to provide credible evidence that would bolster a score in this area
+Per Title 5, DCMR §1503.2, this category requires Employee's "significant relevant contributions, accomplishments, or performance (emphasis added).
+This category evaluates any clear, significant contributions made by employees, above what would normally be expected of an employee in her competitive level.